Improved Streaming Algorithm for Fair $k$-Center Clustering: Experimental Results

 \section{Experimental Results}

 In this section, we conduct an empirical evaluation of our algorithms utilizing both simulated and real-world datasets, compared with three previous approximation algorithms that serve as baselines.
-All experiments are averaged over at least 20 iterations and conducted on a Linux machine equipped with 12th Gen Intel(R) Core(TM) i9-12900K CPU and 32 GB RAM by Python 3.8.
-A detailed description of the experimental setup is introduced below.
+All experiments are averaged over at least 20 iterations and are conducted on a Linux machine equipped with a 12th Gen Intel(R) Core(TM) i9-12900K CPU and 32 GB of RAM using Python 3.8.
+A detailed description of the experimental setup is provided in follows.

-\subsection{Experimental setting}
+\subsection{Experimental Setting}

-\paragraph{Datasets} We employ both simulated and real-world datasets to evaluate our approximation algorithm.
+\paragraph{Datasets.} We employ both simulated and real-world datasets to evaluate our approximation algorithm.
 We summarize the detailed datasets in Tab.~\ref{tab:datasets}.

-\textbf{\textit{Real-world datasets}}: We apply our algorithms to {seven real-world datasets}: Wholesale, Student, Bank, CreditCard, Adult, SushiA and CelebA, following the most recent related works~\cite{jones2020fair,chen2019proportionally}.
+\textbf{\textit{Real-world datasets}}.
+We apply our algorithms to {seven real-world datasets}: Wholesale~\cite{wholesale_customers_292}, Student~\cite{student_performance_320}, Bank~\cite{bank_marketing_222}, CreditCard~\cite{default_of_credit_card_clients_350}, Adult~\cite{adult_2}, SushiA and CelebA~\cite{liu2015faceattributes}, following the most recent related works~\cite{jones2020fair,chen2019proportionally}.
 Consistent with previous studies, we utilize meaningful numerical features for clustering and incorporate selected binary categorical attributes to construct datasets with fair constraints across all datasets.

-\textbf{\textit{Simulated datasets}}: we provide two datasets that serve as complementary benchmarks: the simulated dataset provides an exact optimal solution, whereas the large-scale dataset includes more time for {file I/O operations}, making it ideal for measuring computational efficiency.
+\textbf{\textit{Simulated datasets}}.
+We provide two datasets that serve as benchmarks: the simulated dataset provides an exact optimal solution, while the large-scale dataset incurs more file I/O overhead, making it ideal for measuring computational efficiency.
 First, the dataset (called \textit{SimuA}) is used to assess the \textit{empirical approximation ratio} of our algorithms and the baseline methods.
-Inspired by previous research~\cite{kleindessner2019fair}, we used their method to construct a simulated dataset with a known optimal solution for the fair $k$-center problem.
-Secondly, we leverage the implementation from~\citet{chiplunkar2020solve} to generate a \textbf{100G} dataset (called \textit{SimuB}), which allows us to evaluate the {runtime} performance of different algorithms.
+Inspired by previous research~\cite{kleindessner2019fair}, we use their method to construct a simulated dataset with a known optimal solution for the fair $k$-center problem.
+Secondly, we leverage the implementation from~\citet{chiplunkar2020solve} to generate a \textit{100 GB} dataset (called \textit{SimuB}), which allows us to evaluate the {runtime} performance of different algorithms.